The Railway Stories

-The Railway Stories are a series of audio adaptations of The Railway Series books by the Rev. W Awdry and his son Christopher.
+The Railway Stories are a series of audio adaptations of The Railway Series books by Wilbert Awdry and his son Christopher.

-Nearly all of the 42 books in the series have been recorded by one of five different narrators: Johnny Morris, William Rushton, Ted Robbins, Michael Angelis, and even the Rev. W. Awdry himself.
+Nearly all 42 of the books in the series have been recorded by one of five different narrators: Johnny Morris, William Rushton, Ted Robbins, Michael Angelis, and even the Rev. W. Awdry himself.

 Rev. W. Awdry recordings

-The first known audio adaptation was a 7" (33⅓rpm) EP narrated by the Rev. W. Awdry himself (see photo), with "background effects taken from real engines".
+The first known audio adaptation was a 7" (33⅓rpm) EP narrated by the Rev. W. Awdry himself, with "background effects taken from real engines".

 This record, released in 1957 by Chiltern Records of Princes Risborough, contained two stories – Edward's Day Out and Edward and Gordon – from the first book in the Railway Series: The Three Railway Engines.

 Johnny Morris recordings (Delysé)

 The first widely available recordings were narrated by Johnny Morris and released in the early 1960s by the Delysé Recording Company.
 Each 7" (45rpm) vinyl record contained two stories, taken from the first eleven books of The Railway Series.
 The recordings were released in mono.

 The front of the record sleeve showed an original illustration from the story in the original book.
 While on the back, there was a list of the other recordings in "The Railway Engine Series" [sic], together with an introduction from the Rev. W. Awdry:

 The label on the record was also quite distinctive, showing a smiling red engine on a blue/white background.
 The label was carefully designed so that the record player spindle fitted through the engine's 'nose'!
 No attempt had been made to make the engine look like one of those from the stories.